Emanuele Cicerelli

-Emanuele Pio Cicerelli (born 12 August 1994) is an Italian professional football player who plays as a winger and midfielder for club Catania.
+Emanuele Pio Cicerelli (born 12 August 1994) is an Italian professional footballer who plays as a winger and midfielder for club Catania.

 Club career

 He made his Serie C debut for Barletta on 17 March 2013 in a game against Andria BAT.

 On 31 January 2020, his rights were sold to Lazio, who loaned him back to Salernitana.

 On 31 August 2021, he joined Frosinone on loan.

 On 27 July 2022, Cicerelli was loaned to Reggina, with a conditional obligation to buy.

 On 27 July 2024, Cicerelli joined Ternana on loan with an obligation to buy.

 After the end of the loan, in August 2025, Cicerelli extended his contract with Catania until June 30, 2027.